Enough Trace

 From 1996 to the present day, Vicken broke that barrier.
 When an Oracle system was down, and every minute of downtime was worth millions of dollars, Vicken studied the existing diagnostics that came from several dozen if not several hundred sources, processed that data that gave him thousands of possible suspects and remedial options and introduced the immediate and future action to bring those systems up.
 His success record on 400 of the toughest cases: 100%.

 Vicken discovered in 1996, that one of the reasons computers are horribly bad in taking immediate future action, is because past data was getting de-coupled from context.
 Vicken figured out how to re-connect context with data, when millions of lines of diagnostic output was derailing Oracle Developers and Support Reps.
-In 2007, Oracle made Vicken the first candidate for a patent, in the entire company history, on the role of context in diagnostics.
+In 2007, Oracle made Vicken the first candidate for a patent, in the entire company's history, on the role of context in diagnostics.
 As of 2025, the entire high tech industry does not have a solution to the context challenge, including the most famous players like Jensen Huang, Ilya Sutskever and Elon Musk.

 When an AI based image generator produces an image, or when Google succeeds to translate languages, it's processing previously stored and labeled data.
 It lives in the past, not future.
 It looks like human intelligence, but it's misleading.
 Sorry Geoffrey Hinton and Google, your transformer discovery will not drive a Tesla, and the reason why Waymo is partially succeeding is because it has the entire driving area mapped with the greatest detail.
 It knows where every speed bump is, before the car gets there.
 It's an impressive endorsement of Vicken's context discovery.
 Waymo cars are surrounded with street and infrastructure-map context data, without which they will be worse than the worst driver in the world.
 Vicken proved at Oracle that the relationship of an AI-expert to his challenge is like the relationship that an author has to a story, not like the relationship that a mathematician has to a math problem.